parisni/mimic-omop-guidelines/02-method.md

 - A mapping between many classification and the standard omop ones (ICD-9 and snomed-CT for examples) is already provides with concept_relationship.
 - Local code for mimiciii such as admission diagnoses, demographic status, drugs, signs and symptoms were manually mapped to OMOP standard models by several participants.
 For example local drug codes were mapped to the OMOP standardized vocabularies, which use RxNorm.
 This work was followed and check by a physician.
 All laboratory exams, exit diagnoses and procedures were already mapped to standard classication.
 All the csv files used for the mapping are available on github:  evaluation  + comments fields. => solution that can scale for medical users without database background.
 [TODO APA]
 - fuzzy match algorithm for mapping suggestion semi-automatic.
-[TODO: NPA]
+[TODO: NPA] The manual terminology mapping has been catalized by using a naïve but flexible approach.
+Many mapping tools exist on the area RELMA provided by LOINC, USAGI provided by OHDSI.
+Most of those tools are based on linguistic mapping [cite], and the approach have been shown to be the most effective[cite].
+Following our prime idea to build low dependency tools, we managed to build a light semi-automatic tool based on postgresql full-text feature.
+The concept table labels have been indexed, and a similarity can be constructed by a simple sql query.
+We kept the 10 most similar concepts, and this have been shown to be a quick way to map concepts, after having choosen the best domain.

 # methodology of ETL